TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 Content elements in the :guilabel:`New Content Element Wizard` are easier to find for editors.
-It is therefore advised to add the new content element to this wizard (via Page TSconfig).
+It is therefore advised to add the new content element to this wizard (via page TSconfig).

-:file:`Configuration/TsConfig/Page/Mod/Wizards/NewContentElement.tsconfig`:

 .. code-block:: typoscript
+   :caption: EXT:my_sitepackage/Configuration/page.tsconfig

    mod.wizards.newContentElement.wizardItems {
       // add the content element to the tab "common"